ewrogers/SleepHunter4/docs/src/main-window/spells-tab.md

 ## Queueing Spells

-Double-clicking a spell will bring up the [Spell Target](./spell-target.md) dialog for that casting spell.
+Double-clicking a spell will bring up the `Spell Target` dialog for that casting spell.
-This dialog allows you to select a target for the spell and add it to the [Spell Queue](#spell-queue).
+This dialog allows you to select a target for the spell and add it to the [Spell Queue](./spell-queue.md).

 When a spell is being cast, it will be highlighted white and a thick border will be displayed around the spell icon.

+For more information about the `Spell Target` dialog, see the sidebar.

 ## Grid Layout